Disentangling homophily, community structure and triadic closure in networks: Expected density of transitivity

 \end{widetext} where $\Theta[x] = \{1 \text{ if } x > 0, \text{ else } 0\}$ is the Heaviside step function, and we have used the prior

 with

 and

+The above amounts to sampling in sequence the number of nodes $N_{t}$ and the partition $\bm{t}$, both uniformly at random from the allowed range.
 Although these equations take longer to write, they are not much more difficult to use.
 As a result of this parametrization, if we consider again the particular graph with no triadic closures, i.e. $\sum_{uij}g_{ij}'(u)=0$, it is generated with probability

 which is relatively large and no longer exponentially suppressed for large $N$, meaning that our model can also accommodate the same kinds of networks that are sampled from the pure SBM, without triadic closures.
 This does not mean that the modified model generates \emph{typical} networks with substantially smaller number of transitive edges, only that the variance with respect to this property is larger, and the model is thus more indifferent about the potential networks that are possible to be observed.